Yao2001/03-Text-adventure-1/README.md

 main.py is a little more complicated.

+This gane is based on how to save the villagers.
+You have to break through all the previous levels, find the corresponding thing, can be successful clearance.
+Only after kai is defeated can all the villagers be rescued.

 Features to add at some point
  * Objects in the world
  * inventory management